 - Many of the discounts Progressive is famous for may not be available to new drivers.

 - Progressive has relatively high overhead because of its big and expensive national advertising campaigns.

-- Coverage is not available in all locations.
+- Not available in all 50 states yet

 State Farm: Great for coverage discounts

 - Second most popular insurer in the United States.